NVIDIA/NeMo/README.md

 The 390M model uses the bf16 data type.
 It can be trained in about 4 days using 8 nodes with 8 GPUs per node.
 The model includes 8 transformer layers, a hidden size of 512, a feedforward network size of 2048, and 12 attention heads with GeGLU activation function.
-The sequence length is 512, and the optimizer is Adam.
+The sequence length is 512, and the optimizer is Distributed Adam.
 This model does not use any model parallelism.
 See the `mt5/390m.yaml` config file for parameter details.

 To train a 390M model on a Slurm cluster, modify the `conf/config.yaml` file to set: